 Since we are retaining the operation of the I-VTEC system we opted to keep the stock valve sizes.
 Larger valve sizes on K engines are known to clash during the operation of the I-VTEC system.
 For full race applications where the system is disabled, larger valves can be used.

-For valve springs we used Supertech performance parts as recommended by Drag Cartel.
+For valve springs we used Supertech performance parts, part number SPRK-H1021D as recommended by Drag Cartel.
 The springs are made of super clean chrome vanadium alloy.
 The super clean process prevents contaminates that can cause intergranular stress risers and points where cracks can propagate during cycling.
 The harmonics of the springs are analyzed and adjusted to minimize the chances of spring surge.
 The spring stress is also considered during the design of the springs to assure a long cyclic life.